rstudio/shinythemes/README.md

 If you want to quickly test out different themes with an application, you can simply add `themeSelector()` somewhere to the UI.
 This will add a select box which lets you choose the theme.
 It will change the theme without having to reload or restart your app.
 You can see the theme selector in action [here](https://gallery.shinyapps.io/117-shinythemes/).

+The theme selector is only meant to be used while developing an application.
+Once you've decided on which theme to use, pass it to the `theme` argument as described earlier.

 Here's an example app with the theme selector:

 ```R